 - The Research on Parent Involvement and Why It Matters

-I am sure if you sit for even five minutes and think, you will probably come up with many more literacy celebration options for in your classroom or for the school.
+I am sure if you sit for even five minutes and think, you will probably come up with many more schoolwide celebrations or ideas for in your classroom.
 Remember though, it is the little things we do daily that make the difference with our students.
 Although it’s important to host schoolwide celebrations, the celebrations that are most important happen right in your classroom.
 If you have hosted events that have worked really well, be sure to share them in the comments.
 Together, we can make a difference each and every day.